Federal Minimum Wage History by Year

 Fair Labor Standards Act of 1938

-The FLSA established the federal minimum wage at $0.25/hour, alongside the 40-hour workweek and overtime rules.
+The FLSA established the federal minimum wage at $0.25/hour and phased the standard workweek from 44 hours in 1938 to 40 hours in 1940.
 The 1938 Act covered only employees engaged in interstate commerce, which excluded most agricultural, domestic, and retail workers - roughly 20% of the labor force was actually covered.
 The Supreme Court upheld the FLSA in U.S. v.
 Darby Lumber (1941) after years of New Deal-era constitutional uncertainty.

 FLSA amendments expand coverage